PaperMC/PaperDocs/source/java-update/index.rst

 Nitrado
 ~~~~~~~

-If you create a 1.17 server the Java version will be set to Java 16 out of the box.
-However if it doesn't (because e.g. you upgraded the server manually) you can set the Java version under "General" -> "Java"
+If you create a 1.17 server the Java version will be set to Java 16 out
+of the box.
+However if it doesn't (because e.g. you upgraded the server manually)
+you can set the Java version under "General" -> "Java".

 .. image:: java-update-assets/nitrado-settings-panel.png